hatan4ik/aks-troublshoot-guides/PROGRAMMATIC-GUIDE.md

 # Programmatic Kubernetes Diagnostics
-API- and CLI-first diagnostics and remediation for AKS/EKS/Kubernetes, written in an O’Reilly-style quickstart: concise, practical, and runnable.
+API- and CLI-first diagnostics and remediation for AKS/EKS/Kubernetes.
+This guide reflects the endpoints and commands that ship today—no surprises or 404s.

 ## Deploy the Service
 ```bash